k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Step 2 - Relate Tables to a Business Entity

-The list of referential tables available for a TDM task for Business entity & referential data  is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
+The list of referential tables available for a TDM task for Business entity and referential data  is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
 Populate the **RefList** with the list of available related tables for each LU.
 The following settings should be populated for each record:

 - **lu_name** - populated by the LU name to enable a selection of the related table in a TDM task based on the task's LUs.